Track mileage automatically

 At that point, managing a grey fleet shifts from occasional admin to an ongoing process that requires clarity and consistency.

-There are two important thresholds to be aware of:
+There are two thresholds to be aware of:

 1. The legal threshold (5+ employees)